-GOAL: This task is designed to develop your problem-solving skills tailored to a specific disease which will help you gain confidence in the application of theory into practice.
-PRODUCT: Quiz/zes FORMAT: Weeks 3 and 7.
-You will complete two quizzes throughout the semester which will step you through key critical thir designing a nutrition care plan for an individual.
+GOAL: This task is designed to develop your problem-solving skills tailored to a specific disease which confidence in the application of theory into practice. will help you gain PRODUCT: Quiz/zes FORMAT: Weeks 3 and 5.
+You will complete two quizzes throughout the semester which will step you through key critical thin designing a nutrition care plan for an individual.
 Specific details and description of the task can b The first quiz is a formative assessment piece and is due in week 3.
-Model answers and explana- be provided and discussed in class, this feedback will help you in the completion of the summative e found on Canvas. tions to the questions will CRITERIA: No. Learning Outcome assessed 1 Apply a problem-solving approach to identify factors that influence nutrition and health outcomes in a given scenario 2 2 Use a client-centred approach in the application of evidence-based medical nutrition therapy theory 4 GENERIC SKILLS: Problem solving All - Assess nent Task 1b: Clinical reasoning assessment GOAL: The aim of this assessment task is to demonstrate your clinical reasoning skills in the development nutrition care plan using the nutrition care process in a timely manner. nt of an individualised
+Model answers and explana be provided and discussed in class, this feedback will help you in the completion of the summative e found on Canvas. tions to the questions wil CRITERIA: No. Learning Outcome assessed 1 Apply a problem-solving approach to identify factors that influence nutrition and health outcomes in a given scenario 2 2 Use a client-centred approach in the application of evidence-based medical nutrition therapy theory 4 GENERIC SKILLS: Problem solving All - Assess nent Task 1b: Clinical reasoning assessment GOAL: The aim of this assessment task is to demonstrate your clinical reasoning skills in the development nutrition care plan using the nutrition care process in a timely manner. ent of an individualised

 PRODUCT: Activity Participation FORMAT: You will be provided with a case study for which you will need to interpret and evaluate nutritional information in order to write a relevant and prioritised nutritional diagnosis/es and intervention plan (including goals, objectives and strategies) based on best evidence.
-You will use this to answer a series of questions to demonstrate your clinical reasoning skills CRITERIA: No. Learning Outcome
+You will use this to answer a series of questions to demonstrate your clinical reasoning skills during the oral task.
+CRITERIA: No. Learning Outcome

-NO. assessed 1 Critically evaluate and analyse nutrition assessment information in a given scenario 5 2 Demonstrate the ability to recognise and prioritise nutrition problems considering best evidence 3 3 Use a client-centred approach in the application of medical nutrition therapy theory 4 4 Appropriately use evidence to justify the nutrition care plan.
-3 5 Expresses clearly reasoned viewpoints that is logical and supported with credible evidence 4 GENERIC SKILLS: Com munication, Problem solving
+No. Learning Outcome assessed 1 Critically evaluate and analyse nutrition assessment information in a given scenario .
+5 2 Demonstrate the ability to recognise and prioritise nutrition problems considering be evidence best 3 3 Use a client-centred approach in the application of medical nutrition therapy theory 4 4 Appropriately use evidence to justify the nutrition care plan.
+3 5 Expresses clearly reasoned viewpoints that is logical and supported with credible evidence 4 GENERIC SKILLS: Communication, Problem solving